 Video: Doffing of PPE for AGP precautions in RHC Resuscitation area

-Any patient who is going home but will return the following day for a surgical procedure.
-This should be done in ED prior to discharge.
+Any patient who is going home but will return the following day for a surgical procedure should have a testin ED prior to discharge.

 COVID-19 & Blood samples: